GeppettosParadox/scottevest/README.md

 web server using Express, a Node.js server application, and actively watch for any changes in the code's Twig, Sass, or JavaScript files, and automatically update the local server with those changes in real-time.

-To enable to development server, run the following in a terminal / command prompt, and leave it running:
+To enable the development server, run the following in a terminal / command prompt, and leave it running:

     grunt server